 One of the most popular ways to experience the Garden of the Gods is on your own two feet.
 The Garden of the Gods offers 15 miles of trails winding throughout the formations.
 There are various hiking options, including super easy options on paved walkways suitable for families.
 The best way to approach this is via the Self-Guided Hiking Program.
 Pick up a free map at the visitor center info desk.
 Take your time, and take in the scenery.
 You want to set aside at least a half-day for exploring, though a full day will allow you to veer off on some of the smaller trails that are less crowded.

-For more structure, you can sign up for find free guided nature walks.
+For more structure, you can sign up to find free guided nature walks.

 Great hiking trails include:

 - The Perkins Central Garden Trail: This is an easy, 1.5-mile round-trip, a concrete pathway with barely any elevation gain.
 It’s handicap accessible and family-friendly.

 - The Siamese Twins Trail: Here’s another easy one that’s a bit shorter: only one-mile round-trip.
 There’s slightly more elevation gain (150 feet) but the views of Pikes Peak are worth it.

 - The Ridge Trail: This one’s a bit tougher (rated moderate), but it’s shorter (only a half of a mile round-trip).
 Expect about 100-foot elevation gain.

 - The Chambers/Bretag/Palmer Trail: This trail is harder yet, but still only moderately rated.
 It spans three miles with about a 250-foot gain.
 This is a great trail if you want to see a lot of the park.
 You get to see just about everything.